Portland Welcomes Driverless Car Testing

 One of Portland’s pressing transportation goals is to fill in the gaps in public transportation that make it difficult for some commuters to get around.
 Commuters who rely on public transportation, but may be short a mile or two on their route, can employ driverless vehicles instead of needing to own private vehicles.
 This can lead to an overall reduction in road congestion.

 The City of Portland takes pride in adapting to technologies that improve transportation and overall quality of life.
 For more information about issues impacting safety, well-being, and justice be sure to connect with rizklaw.com.
-To schedule a confidential appointment to discuss a claim with an attorney, call (503) 245-5677 or email email@example.com.
+To schedule a confidential appointment to discuss a claim with a personal injury attorney in Portland, OR, call 503.245.5677 or email email@example.com.